0k/kids.test/README.rst

 This is alpha release.
 It's only a repository with a few recipes and holds very few interests.
 It might be more consistent in the future.

-It lack any sensible documentation and has nothing ground breaking in its core.
+It lacks any sensible documentation and has nothing ground breaking in its core.

 Features